-Under the Location Offset Rules, the Film Certification Advisory Board may request any additional information it deems necessary to provide advice to the Minister about an application.
+Under the Location Offset Rules, the Board may request any additional information it deems necessary to provide advice to the Minister, or the Minister's delegate, about an application.
 For instance, where an application response is incomplete or unsubstantiated the Board may require the applicant, at the applicant's expense, to provide further information.
 This information must be provided within the requested time, although the applicant may write to the Board seeking an extension of time.
 If the required information is not provided the assessment may be progressed without further information from the applicant.